MUME/play-mume/README.md

 After one of these commands starts succesfully, point your browser to http://127.0.0.1:8000/play/.

-Just keep the current settings in index.html and you'll use my WebSocket proxy.
+Just keep the current settings in index.html and you'll use the official MUME WebSocket proxy.
-That will save you trouble setting one up.

 ### Testing